 After production the data needs to be reported to the data consumers.
 Reporting can be based on multiple reporting methods such as file or streaming.
 Data reporting needs to be requested by the data consumer.
 The requestor needs to specify the control parameters for reporting such as the reporting method and the address the data shall be delivered to.

-Depending on access rights and security settings, data consumers may be subject to restrictions regarding the data they can access.
+A data consumer which is unaware of specific managed objects (e.g. NRCellCU, NRCellDU), is able to obtain the management data without relying on the specific managed objects using area based KPIs (e.g. downlink weak coverage ratio or high DL PRB load ratio for the associated area).
+An area based KPI is a type of the management data which is not associated to specific managed objects.
+In this case, data requestor specifies the list of names or categories of the area based KPIs for the interested areas.
+Based on the request, data producer needs to report the area based KPIs to the data consumer.
+The area based KPIs can be associated with sub-areas of the interested areas.Depending on access rights and security settings, data consumers may be subject to restrictions regarding the data they can access.

 Data is always produced in some context.
 The data describing this context is called context data.
 Context data contains information on all interrelated conditions in which the management data is produced.
 This includes for example the configuration of the measured network functions, information on the network entity where the network function is running such as vendor name or software version, but also alarms associated to the network function or load conditions.